So, I bought this neutral silicone tube to seal a couple of cracks. The tube of silicone is still half full. How do I store it?

 -

 If it is anywhere near the expiration date, test it first, make sure it will harden properly.
 Old product may not harden.
 Made this mistake more than once.
-Oct 26, 2019 at 16:14
+Commented Oct 26, 2019 at 16:14

 -

 Parenthetically, many tubes have their manufacture date in an obscure format, or it's been scrubbed off the tube by handling.
 Although I love local businesses, I'll never buy silicone or similar caulk from a mom&pop hardware store.
-Oct 26, 2019 at 17:11
+Commented Oct 26, 2019 at 17:11

 Try wrapping some electrical tape tightly around the opening of the tube.
 A nail inserted into the opening works well too.
 I've never found those red caps that come with the tubes to do very well.